This post may contain affiliate links. Please read our disclosure policy.

 See full recipe card below this post for ingredient quantities and full instructions.

-• Frozen cubed potatoes – Plain frozen potatoes are perfect, but you can also try using pre-seasoned potatoes.
+- Frozen diced potatoes – Plain frozen potatoes are perfect, but you can also try using pre-seasoned potatoes.

-• Condensed cream of chicken soup – Campbell’s is definitely my favorite brand for condensed chicken soup.
+- Condensed cream of chicken soup – Campbell’s is definitely my favorite brand for condensed chicken soup, or you can use homemade cream of chicken soup.

 Variations

-• Use canned diced potatoes in place of frozen cubed potatoes.
+- Use canned diced potatoes in place of frozen cubed potatoes.
 Strain the potatoes and give them a good rinse before adding them to the crockpot.
 Then, continue to make the recipe as directed.
+(You can use fresh potatoes too, if you’d like.)

 Quick Tip

 Make Mexican-style crockpot cheesy potatoes by using a Mexican shredded cheese blend.
-Also, add 1 teaspoon of taco seasoning to the potatoes before cooking.
+Also, add 1 teaspoon of taco seasoning to the potatoes before cooking and garnish with green onions.
 This will give you a perfect side for your favorite burrito or taco dinner.

 How To Store Crockpot Cheesy Potatoes